-TMJ Pain Treatment & Therapy
+TMJ Pain Treatment & TMJ Pain Relief Therapy

-When your bite is not in harmony with the muscles of your jaw, symptoms such as headaches, jaw pain, limited jaw openings, neck pain, jaw clicking, jaw popping, grinding teeth and breakdown of the teeth can occur.
+When your bite is not in sync with the muscles of your jaw, symptoms such as headaches, jaw pain, limited jaw openings, neck pain, jaw clicking, jaw popping, grinding teeth and breakdown of the teeth can occur.

 Are you experiencing any of the following TMJ symptoms?
 If so, they could be caused by TMJ dysfunction.